-Mariah Carey Lures Fiancé James Packer With Alluring Leggings and Sexy Garter
+Mariah Carey Lures Fiancé James Packer With Alluring Leggings And Sexy Garter

 A photo posted by Mariah Carey (@mariahcarey) on

-The multi-platinum recording artist gave her fans a glimpse of her new single during the season finale of her reality TV show, Mariah‘s World, recording the break-up ballad during the show’s finale, before giving back-up dancer Bryan Tanaka a quick kiss.
+The multi-platinum recording artist gave her fans a glimpse of her new single during the season finale of her reality TV show, Mariah‘s World, recording the break-up ballad during the show’s finale, before giving backup dancer Bryan Tanaka a quick kiss.

 “Ever since the tour wrapped I took some time to just process my feelings and I started writing a song to express what I’ve been going through.
 If you are not getting the love that you need from someone that you’re supposed to be in a real relationship with, then why remain in that situation?”